-Indicators: Safe Country Concepts 1.
-Does national legislation allow for the use of the "safe country of origin" concept? ? 🗌 Yes 🖂 No Is there a national list of safe countries of origin? 🗌 Yes 🗌 No Is the safe country of origin concept used in practice? 🗌 Yes 🗌 No 2.
-Does national legislation allow for the use of the "safe third country" concept?
-Yes 🗌 No Is the safe third-country concept used in practice?
-Yes 🗌 No 3.
-Does national legislation allow for the use of the "first country of asylum" concept t?
+1. Indicators: Safe Country Concepts Does national legislation allow for the use of the "safe country of origin" concept' ? ☐ Yes ⊠ No ❖ Is there a national list of safe countries of origin?
+N/A Is the safe country of origin concept used in practice?
+N/A 2.
+Does national legislation allow for the use of the "safe third country" concept? ⊠ Yes □ No Is the safe third-country concept used in practice?
+Does national legislation allow for the use of the "first country of asylum" con Yes No